yuwchen/OpenEnded/README.md

 # OpenEnded

-This repository accompanies the paper "OpenEnded: An Open-Response Speech Corpus for Pronunciation Assessment with Human Annotations and ALM Supervision"
+This repository contains the data and resources accompanying our paper,

+**“OpenEnded: An Open-Response Speech Corpus for Speaking Assessment with Human Annotations and ALM Supervision**,”
+accepted at SLT 2026.

 ## Overview